CrisalixSA/rubocop-crisalix/README.md

+# RuboCop Crisalix

-# Ruby styling at Crisalix
+> 💅 Ruby styling at Crisalix

 Ruby is a beautifully expressive language that embraces and celebrates a variety of dialects.
 It was never intended to be constrained to a single, uniform style across all libraries and applications.